 Within the working group, several commercial software tools for the simulation of microelectronic components are present.
 A Linux High-Performance Cluster is used for computations.
-Software packages such as QuantumATK, TCAD, Cadence, and Matlab are used for developing, simplifying, and implementation of the physical model equations in Verilog-A. A wafer prober measurement station with a parameter analyzer enables contacting and metrological characterization of integrated components under the microscope.
+Software packages such as QuantumATK, TCAD, Cadence, and Matlab are used for developing, simplifying, and implementation of the physical model equations in Verilog-A. The laboratory of the working group is located in room A21.1.02.
+A wafer prober measurement station with a parameter analyzer enables contacting and metrological characterization of integrated components under the microscope.
+In addition, the laboratory has various devices for coating and printing "printed electronics" materials.

 QuantumATK Atomistic Simulation Solution (Synopsys)